-This week’s Construction, Infrastructure and Rail news:
+This week’s Infrastructure, Rail, and Construction bid news:

 Perth & Kinross Council have awarded Balfour Beatty a £35m contract to deliver the first of four phases to the Perth Transport Futures Project.
 The project aims to ease congestion, improve accessibility and promote economic development.
-Balfour Beatty will build a new separated junction on the A9 dual carriageway and a new link road creating access to development land to the west of the city.
+Balfour Beatty will build a newly separated junction on the A9 dual carriageway and a new link road creating access to development land to the west of the city.
 Works are due to start in September with completion expected in early 2019.

 The Alstom Transport (UK), TSO and Costain joint venture has been awarded a £26m contract to build an infrastructure maintenance depot at Plumstead.
 The depot is scheduled to be operational in August 2018 and was the last of 100 major contracts for the railway to be awarded.

-Kier have won a £48m contract to add office space and 2 multi-storey car parks to the ARM campus at Peterhouse Technology Park, Cambridge.
+Kier has won a £48m contract to add office space and 2 multi-storey car parks to the ARM campus at Peterhouse Technology Park, Cambridge.
 The project will see an additional 18,000 m2 of office space, allowing ARM to increase their Cambridge headcount to 3,000.

 East Ayrshire Council is seeking a main contractor to build a new Learning and Enterprise campus in the planned development of Knockroon.
 The project value is estimated at £50m will include the merge of 2 primary schools, further education and business enterprise facilities.
 Work is currently planned to start in April 2017 for completion by July 2019.
 Interested contractors can register their interest until 26th September.